-Symbiotic simulation is also referred as DDDAS (Dynamic Data-Driven Application System), in a larger context that has broadly applied in the areas of manufacturing, business, system engineering, civil engineering, biology, social science, and many other disciplines.
+Symbiotic simulation is also referred to as the Dynamic Data-Driven Application System (DDDAS) in a larger context that has broadly been applied in the areas of manufacturing, business, system engineering, civil engineering, biology, social science, and many other disciplines.
 In DDDAS, simulation and the physical system form a symbiotic feedback control system, whereas a simulation can dynamically incorporate data from the physical system so that it can improve the measurement process or exercise more precise control of the physical system [DDDAS 2014].